ebiwd/EBI-Framework/sample-site/readme.txt

-Use this content as a template to build your site.
+Use this folder and its files as a template to build your site.

+Be sure to consult the guidance at ../documentation.html